Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-node.md

 * Pequena limpeza de código.

 ### <a name=""></a><a name="1.10.1"/>1.10.1</a>
-* Desativar a verificação SSL ao utilizar o SDK para visar o emulador (nome de anfitrião=hospedeiro local).
+* Desativar a verificação tLS ao utilizar o SDK para visar o emulador (nome de anfitrião=hospedeiro local).
 * Suporte adicional para permitir a exploração de scripts durante a execução do procedimento armazenado.

 ### <a name=""></a><a name="1.10.0"/>1.10.0</a>